samtmorgan/super-potato/README.md

 ## 🎯 Goal

-- This project was created with the aim to gain additional experience with Next.js, Tailwind CSS and other tools.
+- This project was created with the aim to gain additional experience with Next.js, Tailwind CSS, Git Hooks, Husky and other tools.
 - It is a simple weather app that (for now) just shows the current weather.
-- The data is fetched from the [Open-Meteo API](https://open-meteo.com/).
+- The weather data is fetched from the [Open Weather Map API](https://https://openweathermap.org/).
-- Geocoding is currently done with the [Google Maps Geocoding API](https://developers.google.com/maps/documentation/geocoding/overview).
+- Geocoding and location search is done with the [Map Box API](https://www.mapbox.com/).

 ## 📝 Planned Features

 - [ ] 5 day forecast
 - [ ] 16 day forecast
-- [ ] Migrate to open source geocoding API
+- [x] Reverse geocoding
-- [ ] Reverse geocoding
+- [x] Text field location search as alternative to geolocation API
-- [ ] Text field location search as alternative to geolocation API
+- [x] Weather alerts
 - [ ] Climate change impact data
 - [ ] Hourly forecast including precipitation, wind, temperature, etc.
 - [ ] Map with the location of the searched city